slashdd/charm-keystone/README.md

 enforced in the charm), which would make the rotation frequency the *same* as the token expiration time.

-Note: that to increase the rotation frequency, _either_ increase `fernet-max-active-keys` or reduce `token-expiration`, and to decrease rotation frequency, do the opposite.
+NOTE: To increase the rotation frequency, _either_ increase `fernet-max-active-keys` or reduce `token-expiration`, and to decrease rotation frequency, do the opposite.

-Note: if the configuration parameters are used to significantly reduce the key lifetime, then it is possible to over-rotate the verification keys such that services will hold tokens that cannot be verified but haven't yet expired.
+NOTE: If the configuration parameters are used to significantly reduce the key lifetime, then it is possible to over-rotate the verification keys such that services will hold tokens that cannot be verified but haven't yet expired.
 This should be avoided by only making small changes and